 Recently Adopted Accounting Pronouncements-In January 2017, the Financial Accounting Standard Board ("FASB") issued guidance simplifying the test for goodwill impairment.
 Step 2 from the goodwill impairment test is no longer required, instead requiring an entity to recognize a goodwill impairment charge for the amount by which the goodwill carrying amount exceeds the reporting unit's fair value.
 This guidance is effective for interim and annual goodwill impairment tests in fiscal years beginning after December 15, 2019, and early adoption is permitted.
 This guidance must be applied on a prospective basis.
-The Company adopted this guidance for interim and annual goodwill impairment tests performed on testing dates after January 1, 2017.
-The Company performs its goodwill assessment annually on October 1 of each year or as events merit.
+The Company adopted this guidance for interim and annual goodwill impairment tests goodwill assessment annually on October 1 of each year or as events merit.
 The Company does not expect the adoption of this guidance to impact the Company's financial position, results of operations or cash flows.